SAP-samples/teched2023-AD263/exercises/ex0/README.md

 ## Find your group Number

-During this Teched exercise, you will use a Java application deploy it into an SAP BTP subaccount.
-You will then configure the Integration and Exception Monitoring this Java application in a shared SAP Cloud ALM.
-To avoid that it comes to conflicts between two applications, it is very important that you know your place number and execute the exercise using this place number.
-Please check the sign on your table.
-The number on this sign is your place number.
+During this Teched exercise, you will use a Java application deployed into an SAP BTP subaccount.
+You will then configure Integration and Exception Monitoring for this Java application in a shared SAP Cloud ALM.
+Execute the exercises only with your assigned  number to avoid conflicts.
+You can find your assigned number on the sign on your table.

 ![](./images/overview.png)

-**Please replace the XXX in the excercises always with your place number!**
+**Please replace the XXX in the excercises always with your assigned number!**

 ### Login Information